 According to United Peafowl Association Knowledge Base, the first color variation was the blackshoulder, which appeared in 1830.
 When the white first appeared is unknown.
 White, pied and blackshoulder color patterns of Indian blues are not often found in the wild.
 Any patches of white would make the bird more visible to predators.
 The theory is that in the safety of being in captivity, their recessive coloration genes have emerged.
 This has also happened in pet birds such as the zebra finch and other animals like the gerbil and the Syrian hamster.

-Unlike gerbils, hamsters or even zebra finches, white peafowl act just as unpredictably as usual colored peafowl.
-They are not usually tame birds, although exceptional individuals handled with care all of their lives can occur.
+Unlike gerbils, hamsters or even zebra finches who may be more subdued, white peafowl act just as unpredictably as their colored peafowl brethren.
+They are not usually tame birds, although exceptional individuals handled with care all of their lives may be more tame or at least tolerant.
 They will try to escape from pens, peck at or kick anyone that tries to touch them.
 Male peacocks of any color pattern have an extremely loud braying call that can be heard for miles.
 Peafowl of any color can fly.

 When white peacocks are bred to white peahens, all of their chicks will be white.
 White peafowl also contain the genes for blackshoulder and pied color patterns.
 If mated to different colored birds the result will be a wide variety of colors in the chicks.
 Peacocks breed with a harem of up to five peahens.